datalogism/Kastor/corese/readMe.md

 The software could be deployed locally via a  [JAR software](https://github.com/Wimmics/corese/releases/download/release-4.5.0/corese-server-4.5.0.jar) and the persistancy of the KB is allowed by the tdbloader of Jena (available in this directory).

 ## Starting from scratch: Data base initialization
-1- First download CORESE jar file and the tdbloader script > NEED TO BE UPDATE IT DOESN'T WORK > we need to download the JENA software package
+1- First download CORESE jar file

-2- Download the datadump gathering all the interesting data: [https://databus.dbpedia.org/](https://databus.dbpedia.org/)

-3- Load the data via the **tdbloader** as :
+2- Download the last version of [Jena](https://jena.apache.org/download/index.cgi) and locate the tdbloader script module 3- Download the datadump gathering all the interesting data: [https://databus.dbpedia.org/](https://databus.dbpedia.org/) 4- Load the data in CORESE using the **tdbloader** script as :
 ```
 bash tdbloader --loc TDBLOADER_DIR FILES_DIR
 ```